 In addition to the minimum 38 credits, up to 8 credits of NURS 834 may be required for M.S.N. to D.N.P. students, depending on the number of practicum hours completed in the student’s M.S.N. program

 The D.N.P. project is an evidence-based practice project.
 The goal is to produce an actual, deliverable product that has originated from practice experience.
 Students will identify a problem and use evidence-based research to develop a proposal to implement and evaluate a practice change initiative.

-In addition to course work, all students are required to complete a series of three benchmarks: candidacy, comprehensives, and a final oral presentation.
+In addition to course work, all students are required to complete a series of three benchmarks: qualifying examination, comprehensives, and a final oral presentation.

-Candidacy Examination: All students must satisfactorily complete the candidacy examination, which is designed to evaluate the student’s past performance and potential for successfully completing the program.
-Candidacy typically occurs during the second intensive, which follows completion of one semester of full-time study for the M.S.N. to D.N.P. student and after three semesters of full-time study for the B.S.N. to D.N.P. student.
+Qualifying Examination: All students must satisfactorily complete the qualifying examination, which is designed to evaluate the student’s past performance and potential for successfully completing the program.
+The qualifying examination typically occurs during the second intensive, which follows completion of one semester of full-time study for the M.S.N. to D.N.P. student and after three semesters of full-time study for the B.S.N. to D.N.P. student.

 Comprehensives: Comprehensives mark the student’s progression into their D.N.P. project.
 This occurs during the third intensive, when students present their capstone project proposal.
 Comprehensives need to be successfully completed prior to the submission of the proposal for human subjects’ review or carrying out the project (if it does not require a review).